 Faculty are encouraged to share their knowledge and news of scholarly accomplishments with the news media.
 Through the media, the University gains access to new, large and important audiences.
 By highlighting your achievements, we can help build support for and understanding of SF State.

-University Communications also helps spread the word about faculty in the media, by posting media mentions on its website, circulating media summaries to key administrators and staff daily, posting major mentions on social media, and highlighting some media activity in CampusMemo, SF State Magazine and with the CSU Chancellor’s Office.
+Strategic Marketing and Communications also helps spread the word about faculty in the media, by posting media mentions on its website, circulating media summaries to key administrators and staff daily, posting major mentions on social media, and highlighting some media activity in CampusMemo, SF State Magazine and with the CSU Chancellor’s Office.
 Let the office know of your media contacts and coverage, to ensure others will hear of it as well.

 Faculty are encouraged to: